 - She did call me last night.
 (To put more stress on the event and make people believe it)

 So, we have seen different examples of verb phrases in English in this post.
 Was it difficult to understand what a verb phrase is?
 No, right?
-That’ s what I told you at the beginning of the post: it’s not difficult at all.
+That’s what I told you at the beginning of the post: it’s not difficult at all.
 So, if someone asks you, “What is a verb phrase in English?”
-Now you know what a verb phrase is in English, learners.
-Alright, I will see you in the next post, pals.
-Hope you enjoyed this one!
+Now you know what it is.
+Hope you enjoyed this one; I will see you in the next one!

 Watch this video on verb phrases!